 - Harming both farmers and nature.
 A spider web of subdivisions, roads and factories in the Greenbelt would reduce the ability of forests, fields and wetlands to clean our air and water and absorb the rain, of wildlife to move as needed for foraging, breeding and raising their young, and of plants to be pollinated and disperse seeds.
 As urban development encroaches on agricultural land and buffers between agricultural and non-agricultural uses are reduced, people with no attachment to farming come into close contact with farm operations.
-As the Ontario Federation of Agriculture has said, this can give rise to conflict between farmers and new arrivals in the countryside, impeding normal farm practices and undermining the long-term viability of farming in affected areas.2 - Creating a "Swiss-cheese" Greenbelt.
+As the Ontario Federation of Agriculture has said, this can give rise to conflict between farmers and new arrivals in the countryside, impeding normal farm practices and undermining the long-term viability of farming in affected areas.3 In addition, creating a mechanism to remove farmland from the Greenbelt would erode the incentive for high capital investments in farm infrastructure. - Creating a "Swiss-cheese" Greenbelt.
 In 2017, the provincial government reviewed the current Greenbelt boundaries as part of the legislatively required 10 year Greenbelt Plan review.
-At that time they received over 7,000 requests from developer landowners to remove land from the Greenbelt.3 In the end, only minor adjustments were made to refine the mapping from when the Greenbelt was established in 2005.
+At that time they received over 700 requests from developer landowners to remove land from the Greenbelt.4 In the end, only minor adjustments were made to refine the mapping from when the Greenbelt was established in 2005.
 The rest of the requests were denied because approval of these requests would have resulted in islands of development within the Greenbelt.
 Of course these new housing subdivisions, factories and big box stores would also have required roads, sewers and water supply.
-Therefore these islands of development would have needed to be linked to towns and cities outside of the Greenbelt and a spider-web of development would begin to appear among the rest of the protected lands.
+Therefore these islands of development would have needed to be linked to towns and cities outside of the Greenbelt and a spider-web of development would have begun to appear among the rest of the protected lands.

-2 https://ofa.on.ca/resources/farmland-at-risk-report/
+3 https://ofa.on.ca/resources/farmland-at-risk-report/

-3 RequestsToremoveLand_Allmaps.pdf (greenbeltalliance.ca)
+4 RequestsToremoveLand_Allmaps.pdf (greenbeltalliance.ca)

-- Creating islands in a sea of development.
-If the provincial government were to propose to ensure the Greenbelt does not get smaller in total area when new development is allowed within it, they would have to designate new lands outside as new Greenbelt lands.
-These sites would not necessarily be contiguous with the existing protected Greenbelt lands and in that case would be islands surrounded by the growing impacts and pressures of development. - Setting an irreversible, dangerous precedent.
+- Setting an irreversible, dangerous precedent.
 Once a developer or a municipality is allowed to remove land from Greenbelt protection what would stop the next proposal from being approved?
-Once this happens the Greenbelt ceases to be a meaningful, permanent protection mechanism. - Making Farmland less affordable: If Greenbelt protection is not permanent and farmland is seen as open for development, there will be a significant impact on its value.
-Permanent protection keeps farmland more affordable for the purpose of farming. - Harming those who followed the rules: Landowners or developers who have played by the rules and worked with the municipal planning system to get their land approved for development would be competing with someone who had sidestepped this public process and secured a development approval in the Greenbelt. - Breaking the Law: It is contrary to the fundamental purpose of the Greenbelt Act and Plan to protect it in perpetuity and is contrary to the Greenbelt Act which says while the Greenbelt Plan may be amended, no amendment shall reduce the total land area contained within the Greenbelt Plan.
+Once this happens the Greenbelt ceases to be a meaningful, permanent protection mechanism. - Making Farmland less affordable.
+If Greenbelt protection is not permanent and farmland is seen as open for development, there will be a significant impact on its value.
+Permanent protection keeps farmland more affordable for the purpose of farming. - Harming those who followed the rules.
+Landowners or developers who have played by the rules and worked with the municipal planning system to get their land approved for development would be competing with someone who had sidestepped this public process and secured a development approval in the Greenbelt. - Breaking the Law.
+It is contrary to the fundamental purpose of the Greenbelt Act and Plan to protect it in perpetuity and is contrary to the Greenbelt Act which says while the Greenbelt Plan may be amended, no amendment shall reduce the total land area contained within the Greenbelt Plan.

-In summary, allowing land inside the Greenbelt to be approved for development will make the Greenbelt no more protected than the lands outside of it.
+In summary, allowing land inside the Greenbelt to be approved for development would make the Greenbelt no more protected than the lands outside of it.
 Therefore any credible and viable plan to expand the boundaries of the Greenbelt cannot allow land removals.